UNIQUE AT HEART

 INPUT VOLTAGE FLUCTUATIONS.

-A voltage stabiliser is characterized by the ability to compensate for the fluctuations in the mains voltage and to supply the connected load at a constant voltage and close to the nominal value.
-The work of the stabiliser is to supply the additive or subtractive compensation voltage which will act as a corrective for the mains voltage.
+A voltage stabilizer is characterized by the ability to compensate for the fluctuations in the mains voltage and to supply the connected load at a constant voltage and close to the nominal value.
+The work of the voltage stabilizer is to supply the additive or subtractive compensation voltage which will act as a corrective for the mains voltage.
 The most heavy working condition is in presence of the minimum mains voltage in input.
+All IREM voltage stabilizers are characterized by the ability to stabilize the output voltage when the mains is in the worst conditions for unlimited time and without any degradation of performance.

 THE AMBIENT TEMPERATURE.